aantron/dream/README.md

   It is useful when working with different environments (e.g. local, production) where some configuration need to be set at runtime.

+- [`dream-encoding`](https://github.com/tmattio/dream-encoding) - Encoding primitives for Dream applications

+  This allows, among other things, to compress responses according to the `Accept-Encoding` HTTP header.

 <br>

 ## Contact